This complete bike touring packing list will get you through every adventure, and, it’s what we’re packing right now!

-To clean grease and dirt from the bike and also helpful to keep parts if you’re dismantling sections.
+To clean grease and dirt from the bike and also helps to keep parts if you’re dismantling sections of your ride.

 We take a bunch of spare nuts, bolts and fittings in case anything falls off along the way.
-We also have a spare break cable and spare inner tube.
-If you’re in relatively developed areas I don’t think you really need to take more spares than this, but that’s personal choice.
+Also, think about spare brake cables and spare inner tubes.
+If you’re in relatively developed areas I don’t think you really need to take more spares than this, but that’s a personal choice.

 It’s amazing what these guys can do.
 They’re often stronger and more convenient to fit than some metal fittings, are cheap and can be found all over the world.